The characters of Super Robot Monkey Team Hyperforce Go!.

 - Fan Boy: Admires the Hyperforce.

-- Freudian Excuse: When asked by Chiro why he became so obsessed with the Hyperforce, he sadly explained that being raised by a robot mother made him intelligent but provided him no warmth or affection, causing him to feel alone, helpless, and longing for love and a true family.
+- Freudian Excuse: When asked by Chiro why he became so obsessed with the Hyperforce, he sadly explained that he was raised by a robot mother.
+While good for sharpening his vast intellect, it also apparently truamatized him, describing as feeling alone and helpless.
+The lack of familial warmth sought out to try and form a family.
 Later he discovered the Hyperforce and saw his chance to being loved, admired, and a part of a family, making him obsessed with being part of the team regardless of what he had to do to make it so.

 - I Reject Your Reality: He doesn't get that he's a villain why the Hyperforce dislike him.